pushpender-singh-ap/react-native-scanner/README.md

 If you want to provide your React Native app the ability to read barcodes and QR codes, you should definitely give this package some thought.

+The `@pushpendersingh/react-native-scanner` package also includes a flashlight feature that can be turned on and off.
+This can be useful when scanning QR codes in low light conditions.
+Please note that this feature is currently only available on Android devices. (v1.2.0-beta.1)

 ## Getting started

 ### Requirements